Caps & Hats

-The phrase five panel Caps Logo Placement guide sounds straightforward until a logo moves from a flat file onto a curved front panel with seams, crown height, and decoration limits.
-On screen, a mark can look centered and clean.
-On the cap, the same art may sit too low, drift toward a seam, or feel wider than intended.
-That gap between mockup and finished product is where avoidable rework starts.
+The phrase five panel Caps Logo Placement guide sounds simple.
+Then the logo leaves the screen and lands on a curved front panel with seams, crown height, and decoration limits.
+On a mockup, everything looks neat.
+On the cap, the same art can sit too low, drift toward a seam, or read wider than intended.
+That gap is where avoidable rework begins.

-Five-panel caps are popular because the front panel gives a broad, readable face for branding.
-That does not mean the panel is forgiving.
-A logo that is technically correct can still look awkward if the placement is off by a few millimeters, the artwork is too detailed, or the decoration method does not fit the crown.
+Five-panel caps are popular because the front panel gives branding a broad, readable face.
+Yet the panel is not forgiving.
+A logo can be technically correct and still look awkward if the placement is off by a few millimeters, the artwork is too detailed, or the decoration method does not suit the crown.

 A centered file is not the same thing as a centered cap.
 The crown decides what people actually see.